ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 When using cached data, there is always a higher risk of serving incorrect data.
 Risks can be e.g.:

 * __Stale Data__: Cached data may become outdated, leading to users receiving incorrect information.
+Data my still be the same across the system.
+  * E.g. The system still shows 10 items available for several minutes even though a customer just bought 5, because the cached data hasn’t been updated.
-* __Inconsistent Data__: Changes in the backend might not reflect immediately in the cache, causing discrepancies.
+* __Inconsistent Data__: Different copies of the data have conflicting values.
+Changes in the backend might not reflect immediately in the cached data, causing discrepancies.
+  * E.g. The stock quantity for a product is 10 in one system but 5 in another, meaning some customers see the wrong availability.
 * __Security Risks__: Sensitive data might be cached and wrongly exposed to incorrect or unauthorized users.

 #### Stale Data Mitigation